Doubly transitive lines I: Higman pairs and roux: Introduction

 Here, dots denote zeros and $T$ is the Cayley representation of $\mathrm{i}\in C_4$.
 It is straightforward to verify that $(G,H)$ is a Gelfand pair, and so $\mathscr{A}(G,H)$ contains eight primitive idempotents.
 While this determines $2^8=256$ different orthogonal projection matrices, it turns out that in this case, the primitive idempotents already yield interesting Gram matrices.
 Of these, two have rank $1$, four have rank $2$, and the remaining two have rank $3$.
 One of the rank-$2$ idempotents is given below:

-(We will make use of the highlighted entries later.)
+(We will make use of the shaded entries later.)
 Multiplying $P$ by $8$ gives the Gram matrix of four unit-norm representatives from each of four lines, and furthermore, any vectors $\varphi_i$ and $\varphi_j$ representing different lines satisfy $|\langle \varphi_i,\varphi_j\rangle|^2=1/3$.
-Indeed, selecting a single representative from each line produces an ETF of four vectors in $\mathbb{C}^2$, i.e., the ETF discussed at the beginning of this section.
+Indeed, selecting a single representative from each line produces an ETF of four vectors in $\mathbb{C}^2$, i.e., the ETF discussed at the beginning of this subsection.
 In particular, these lines are doubly transitive.
 This correspondence between Higman pairs and doubly transitive lines occurs in general:

-\begin{theorem}[Higman Pair Theorem]\ \begin{itemize} \item[(a)] Assume $n\geq 3$.
-Given $n>d$ doubly transitive lines that span $\mathbb{C}^d$, there exists $r$ such that one may select $r$ equal-norm representatives from each of the $n$ lines that together carry the association scheme of a Higman pair $(G,H)$ with $r=[N_G(H):H]$ and $n=[G:N_G(H)]$.
+\begin{theorem}[Higman Pair Theorem]\ \begin{itemize} \item[${}^*$(a)] Assume $n\geq 3$.
+Given $n>d$ doubly transitive lines that span $\mathbb{C}^d$, there exists $r$ such that one may select $r$ equal-norm representatives from each of the $n$ lines whose Gram matrix carries the association scheme of a Higman pair $(G,H)$ with $r=[N_G(H):H]$ and $n=[G:N_G(H)]$.
 Moreover, their Gram matrix is a primitive idempotent for this scheme. \item[(b)] Every Higman pair $(G,H)$ is a Gelfand pair.
 Every primitive idempotent of its association scheme is the Gram matrix of $r=[N_G(H):H]$ equal-norm representatives from each of $n=[G:N_G(H)]$ doubly transitive lines that span $\mathbb{C}^d$ with $d<n$, and the phase of each entry is an $r$th root of unity.
 Moreover, the automorphism group of the lines contains the doubly transitive action of $G$ on $G/N_G(H)$. \end{itemize} \end{theorem}

+We save the proof of Theorem~\ref{thm.Higman Pair Theorem}(a) for our sequel paper~\cite{IversonM:future}, as the techniques in this proof are very different from the themes in this paper, and furthermore, the proof presents our method for classifying doubly transitive lines, which we also perform in~\cite{IversonM:future}.
+We include an asterisk in the theorem statement to mark this distinction.